Mary Beth Keane: Career

 In 2001, Keane was hired as a receptionist at a New York literary agency, where she met her agent.

 Her writing has appeared in The New York Times, The Chicago Tribune, Vogue, The Daily Beast, The Antioch Review, New York Stories, The Recorder, and The Baltimore Review.

 Keane's first novel, The Walking People, published in 2009, chronicles the life of two sisters who leave their small Irish village for New York.

 Her second novel, Fever, a fictional retelling of the life of Typhoid Mary, was listed as one of the New York Times Editor's Choice novels in March 2013.

 Her third novel, Ask Again, Yes debuted at No. 5 on The New York Times Best Sellers list in June 2019.
 Additionally, in 2019 Keane won the Tonight Show Summer Reads contest, and in August she appeared on The Tonight Show with Jimmy Fallon to discuss the book.

 Influences

 Keane has named William Trevor, Seamus Heaney, Alice Munro, Margaret Atwood, and Elizabeth Strout among the authors who have influenced her writing.
 She has said her Irish heritage influences the characters she chooses to write.

 Awards

+In 2010, The Walking People was a runner-up for the Pen/Hemingway award.
 Ask Again, Yes was selected as The Tonight Show Summer Reads choice for 2019 after five days of audience voting that garnered nearly a million votes.
 Keane won the NAIBA 2019 Award for Best Fiction, and she was a finalist for the 2019 Goodread's Choice Award Best Fiction.